strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= .6.2.2 =
+* No only doing the bemail redirect to login if the user is not logged in.

 = .6.2.1 =
 * Fixed bug with readonly fields not showing up in the profile.